harsxv/tinystatus/.github/CONTRIBUTING.md

-# Contributing to TinyStatus
+# Contributing to StatusWatch
-Thank you for considering contributing to TinyStatus!
+Thank you for considering contributing to StatusWatch!
 We welcome contributions from everyone.
 Here are some guidelines to help you get started.

 ## Hacktoberfest Participation

 We are excited to participate in [Hacktoberfest](https://hacktoberfest.com)!
-To join the Hacktoberfest vibes and contribute to TinyStatus, here’s what you need to know to participate and complete Hacktoberfest:
+To join the Hacktoberfest vibes and contribute to StatusWatch, here’s what you need to know to participate and complete Hacktoberfest:

 1. Register anytime between September 23 and October 31
 Pull/merge requests can be made in any GitHub or GitLab hosted project that’s participating in Hacktoberfest (look for the “hacktoberfest” topic)